thehecksteam/hecks/BACKLOG.md

 * Add an examples project
 * Add an adapters project
 * Add a plugins project that includes hecks_activemodel
+* Blow up if a Domain Version isn't supplied on generation
+* `hecks new` generates a Domainfile if one doesn't already exist

 # In Progress
-* Domain: Promote DomainObject to Root

 # Bugs
-DOMAIN_SCHEMA.as_json results in infinate loop id reader is being added twice when generating entities
+* DOMAIN_SCHEMA.as_json results in infinate loop
+* id reader is being added twice when generating entities

 # HecksOnRails
   * Easy admin interface